Neurotechnologist, writer, and cognitive science undergrad at UCLA.

 Cognixion · Santa Barbara, CA

-Managed end-to-end development of hands-on BCI curriculum for 120+ neurodivergent students.
-Designed 12+ project-based modules and shipped Python scripts and Arduino-based BCI prototypes demonstrating real-time EEG signal processing.
+Managed a hands-on BCI curriculum for 120+ neurodivergent students.
+Designed 12 project-based modules, built Python scripts and Arduino-based BCI prototypes for real-time EEG processing, and wrote documentation so non-technical educators could run the program without engineering support.

 // things i've built, researched, and questioned